 If you’re a line manager, you can claim expenses for things like meals out for recognising colleagues or team building-type events.
 However please act cost consciously.
 The event must be reasonable, and any meals claimed within the meal allowances in the table above.
 No more than £20 per person should be spent and no claims can be made for any alcohol bought at team building type events.

 You should pay for the meal/event and claim under “Staff – One off morale and team building/reward event”.

-Just so you know, if you reward colleagues by taking them for a meal, drink or event, this will create a benefit in kind tax liability.
+Just so you know, if you recognise colleagues by taking them for a meal, drink or event this will create a benefit in kind tax liability.
 The Co-op will pay this cost and recharge the amount of tax and National Insurance paid to your cost centre.